neurosnap/starfx/docs/posts/models.md

 description: State management in starfx
 ---

+Once core component of an MVC framework is the Model.
-Since data normalization is a first-class citizen inside `starfx` we custom built a react database for your front-end web apps.
-Our store is most similar to `redux` but with a couple of important differences.

-Creating a front-end database starts first with creating a schema.
+Since data normalization is a first-class citizen inside `starfx`, we built a custom react database for front-end web apps.
+Like a backend MVC framework, we want to think of managing the FE store like managing a database.
+So while thinking about models as separate entities, you create all your models by creating a single schema.

+Managing models in `starfx` leverages two primary concepts: schema and store.

+The store is a single, global, and reactive object that was built to make updating views easy.
+It is essentially an event emitter with a javascript object attached to it.

+Because the goal of this library is to create scalable web apps, we want users to create all their models at the same time inside of a single schema.